Hospitality staff jobs shortages are becoming increasingly challenging. Holding onto your Hospitality talent is becoming increasingly difficult.

 However, the pandemic has led to a higher “leaving pressure” for many hospitality employees.
 These team members are aware of countless other people in similar positions leaving their existing roles in search of greater benefits, higher pay, and better company cultures.

 The post-pandemic era has opened the door to thousands of new opportunities for team members who might not be entirely happy with their existing employment.
-The level new hospitality vacancies, means people can confidently leave their role and still expect to be employed again within a relatively short space of time.
+The level of new hospitality vacancies, means people can confidently leave their role and still expect to be employed again within a relatively short space of time.

 With little risk associated with leaving a hospitality role today, staff members can easily respond quickly to feelings of burnout that began to develop during the pandemic or work/life balance issues.
 If you’re not ensuring your team is happy and engaged at work, you’re essentially pushing talent towards the exit.

-Unfortunately, hospitality staff shortages presents serious problems for employers, as hiring a new staff member can be time-consuming and expensive.
+Unfortunately, hospitality staff jobs shortages presents serious problems for employers, as hiring a new staff member can be time-consuming and expensive.
 New team members take an average of £25,200 of budget and 28 weeks to reach their full productivity levels.

 What Can Hospitality Businesses Do?